-As a barista at Starbucks, my favorite parts of my job are making drinks and helping customers find a beverage that satisfies them.
+As a barista at Starbucks, my favorite part of my job is making drinks and helping customers find a beverage that satisfies them.
 I love answering questions from customers who are genuinely interested in learning about what I do.
 I've taken to writing a series of Starbucks drink guides for anyone who's interested in learning more about what we offer.

 In this installment of my drink guide, I'll be talking about cappuccinos.

 By Starbucks definition, a cappuccino is mostly milk foam, which weighs a lot less than milk.
 For an average cappuccino, the cup feels about half-full, so if you order one, expect it to feel light when you pick it up.

 More specifically, a cappuccino is made up of shots of espresso, half steamed milk (2% by default,) and half milk foam.
 I talked a bit more about milk foam in my latte guide, but the simplest definition is that it's created by aerating milk, which is part of the steaming process.

 The amount of shots of espresso in a cappuccino is the standard amount—the same that goes into a latte.